 Over the summer, I heard two travel tips that were new to me.
 I cannot pretend to know every single travel tip ever published but I thought those two travel tips were pretty unique.

 A few travel expert friends provided their most obscure “travel tips you have never seen.”
 Some of these travel tips I have heard before but they had an aspect that is unique or new.

 Hopefully these travel tips will help you be Happy Travelers and save money, time, or aggravation on future trips.

-11 Useful Travel Tips You Have Never Seen
+12 Useful Travel Tips You Have Never Seen

 “Keep a drawer at home for your regular travel items—not just your passport, but also things like a travel adaptor, notebook and pen, travel-sized toiletries, sunglasses, toothbrush, etc., maybe even a set of clothes, rather than putting each of these items in their respective locations within your home.
 This way, when your next trip comes about, you can be ‘good to go’ at a moment’s notice, and find all your essentials ready in one place.”